PostiDigital/woocommerce-warehouse-plugin/README.md

 - **TEST Username** -  this is API key for the test environment of the Glue, which is provided by Posti.
 - **TEST Pasword**  – this is API password for the test environment of the Glue, which is provided by Posti.
 - **Delivery service** - Select either Posti Warehouse or Dropshipping, this determines which delivery methods are available when you map shipping options..
-- **Contract number** – your contract number for Posti parcel services (6-digit long number which starts with number 6 )
 - **Default stock type** - select service you are mainly using (warehouse or dropshipping).
 You can change the value when you add new products.
   - **Posti Warehouse** - product is stocked by Posti warehouse
   - **Dropshipping** - product is stocked and order is fulfilled by supplier.